4d/docs/docs/Admin/cli.md

 - WebAdmin,
 - CEF,
 - PHP,
-- remote debugger (local debugger, TRACE commands and breakpoints are ignored in headless applications).
+- remote debugger (local debugger, `TRACE` command and breakpoints are ignored in headless applications).

-### Using 4D Server in utility mode
+## 4D Server in utility mode

-You can launch a 4D Server instance in a utility mode by using the `--utility` CLI option in headless.
+You can launch a 4D Server instance in a utility mode (headless) by using the `--utility` CLI option.
 In this case, the following workflow is triggered:

 1. 4D Server executes the `On Server Startup` database method (and all "automatic" methods such as [user method](../Users/handling_users_groups.md#user-properties)), except if the `--skip-onstartup` parameter is passed.
 2. 4D Server executes the method designated by the `--startup-method`, if any.